Azure-Samples/active-directory-dotnetcore-daemon-v2/2-Call-OwnApi/README.md

 ## Overview

-This sample demonstrates a .NET Core (Console) calling a .NET Core Web API that is secured using Azure AD.
+This sample demonstrates a .NET Core (Console) authenticating with Azure AD using the [OAuth 2\.0 client credentials flow](https://learn.microsoft.com/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow) and calling a protected .NET Core Web API that is also secured with Azure AD.

 ## Scenario

-This sample demonstrates a .NET Core (Console) calling a .NET Core Web API that is secured using Azure AD.

-1. The client .NET Core (Console) uses the  to sign-in a user and obtain a JWT [ID Token](https://aka.ms/id-tokens) and an [Access Token](https://aka.ms/access-tokens) from **Azure AD**.
+1. The client .NET Core (Console) uses [MSAL.NET](https://aka.ms/msal-net) to authenticate with Azure AD and obtain a JWT [Access Token](https://aka.ms/access-tokens) from **Azure AD** using its own identity for Microsoft Graph.
-1. The **access token** is used as a *bearer* token to authorize the user to call the .NET Core Web API protected by **Azure AD**.
+1. The **access token** is used as a *bearer* token to call the Microsoft Graph API and retrieve a list of users in the tenant.
+1. The client app then proceeds to get another Access token for the .NET Core Web API.
 1. The service uses the [Microsoft.Identity.Web](https://aka.ms/microsoft-identity-web) to protect the Web api, check permissions and validate tokens.
+1. The **access token** is used as a *bearer* token to call the .NET Core Web API and to generate a set of random To-Do list items for users in the tenant.
+1. The console app then proceeds to fetch the To-Do list items from the API and displays them on the console.

 ![Scenario Image](./ReadmeFiles/topology.png)